 Despite its stated lack of resources, OBM is reluctant to train other departments to conduct full-cost analyses and has not provided instructions or templates to assist departments with such analysis.
-OBM stated that departments should focus on their core operational missions rather than conducting detailed fee analyses.
-In contrast, many peer jurisdictions require departments to evaluate fees periodically, as well as to perform detailed full-cost analyses in support of proposals to modify existing fees or create new fees.
+OBM stated that departments should focus on their core operational missions rather than conducting detailed fee analyses.38 In contrast, many peer jurisdictions require departments to evaluate fees periodically, as well as to perform detailed full-cost analyses in support of proposals to modify existing fees or create new fees.
 Figure 11 shows five peer jurisdictions that rely upon departments increasing the fees, the City may choose to subsidize adoption as a means of furthering Animal Care and Control's mission of protecting public safety and promoting the humane care of animals

-\\ Under the heading "Balanced and Comprehensive Budgeting," the City's 2017 Financial and Budgetary Policies states "As part of the annual budget process, the City should evaluate each department's direct costs, as well as any indirect costs that are necessary to conduct that department's function Accurately assessing these costs across City government will provide a useful measure of the full cost of City services" See Appendix B for the City's full 2017 Financial and Budgetary Policies to conduct full-cost analyses, three of which also provide instructions or templates to assist departments.
+Under the heading "Balanced and Comprehensive Budgeting," the City's 2017 Financial and Budgetary Policies states "As part of the annual budget process, the City should evaluate each department's direct costs, as well as any indirect costs that are necessary to conduct that, department's function Accurately assessing these costs across City government will provide a useful measure of the full cost of City services" See Appendix B for the City's full 2017 Financial and Budgetary Policies "For example, OBM rejected several DWM proposals after a preliminary review because the City had recently increased utility taxes to conduct full-cost analyses, three of which also provide instructions or templates to assist departments.